siconos/siconos/docs/sphinx/getting_started/cpp_reminder.rst

 * :class:`SiconosVector` : vector of double, can be dense or sparse.
 * :class:`BlockVector` : vector of :class:`SiconosVector`
-* :class:`SimpleMatrix` : matrix of double, can be dense, sparse, triangular, banded, symmetric, zero or identity.
+* :class:`SiconosMatrix` : matrix of double, can be dense, sparse, triangular, banded, symmetric, zero or identity.
-* :class:`BlockMatrix` : matrix of :class:`SimpleMatrix`

 All these objects are just an interface to `Boost Ublas library <http://www.boost.org/libs/numeric/ublas/doc/index.htm>`_ vector and matrix.

-Notice that BlockVector or BlockMatrix are no more that a collection of pointers to SiconosVector or SimpleMatrix.
+Notice that BlockVector are no more that a collection of pointers to SiconosVector.
 Then in most cases, to build such an object, you just need to insert some existing objects.
 The usual ways of construction are described below.